 Develop a customized school list

 A college counselor familiar with my interests and abilities could have helped me select a list of schools with environments best suited to my future development.
 A college counselor also could have helped me research each campus toward understanding how each school could further my academic goals.
 This would have better informed my essays and interviews, too.
 At Empowerly, we have an amazing Research Request team doling out expert advice.
-The team is at your disposal for any and all admissions questions you may have, so you don’t have to waste time and research it yourself.
+The team is at your disposal for any and all admissions questions you may have.
+You don’t have to waste time and research it yourself.
 Go ahead and ask—we subscribe to the belief that there are no bad questions.

 Find more challenging extracurricular activities

-I was fairly active in high school—I competed in Academic Decathlon and worked as a Math teaching assistant—but my activities were all fairly common across other applicants.
+I was fairly active in high school—I competed in Academic Decathlon and worked as a Math teaching assistant.
+But my activities were all fairly common across other applicants.
 To really stand out, I needed to push myself to find unique, competitive activities such as internships, high school research positions, and pre-college summer programs.

 This is where meeting a college counselor early on in high school would have been useful.
 I didn’t know where to begin, but a college counselor could have helped me reflect on my interests and pursue activities to further develop them.
 These activities would have not only boosted my extracurricular profile toward college admission, but would have also given me insight into major and career planning.